Published on March 1st, 2023 by Aristofanis Papadatos

 ASML Holding is one of the largest manufacturers of chip–making equipment in the world.
 The company’s customers include a wide variety of industries, and ASML is present in 16 countries with 30,000 employees.
 The company is headquartered in the Netherlands and is listed on both the Euronext Amsterdam and NASDAQ.

-ASML has a current market capitalization of $290 billion and produces about $25 billion in annual revenue.
-ASML reports results in euro but unless otherwise noted, all figures in this report are in USD.
+ASML has a current market capitalization of $241 billion and produces about $28 billion in annual revenue.

 Click here to download our most recent Sure Analysis report on ASML (preview of page 1 of 3 shown below):